To provide a lacrosse experience that empowers student athletes and families to:

 Nancy G. Brinker promised her dying sister, Susan G. Komen, that she would do

+everything in her power to end breast cancer forever.
 In 1982, that promise became Susan G. Komen for the Cure and launched the global breast cancer movement.
 Today, Komen for the Cure is the world’s largest grassroots network of breast cancer survivors and activists fighting to save lives, empower people, ensure quality care for all and energize science to find the cures.
-Thanks to events like the Komen Race for the Cure, we have invested nearly $1 billion to fulfill our promise, becoming the largest source of nonprofit funds dedicated to the fight against breast cancer in the world.
+Thanks to events like the Komen Race for the Cure, Komen has invested nearly $1 billion to fulfill that promise, becoming the largest source of nonprofit funds dedicated to the fight against breast cancer in the world.